gtlsgamr/htxyz/posts/writings/do_good.md

 I want to do good.
 In each and every way possible.
 To those who need it the most, and are afraid to ask for it.
 I will try to _be good_.
 That is all, I guess.
 I hope this year breaks the streak of the pandemic and we get to return to normal soon.
 Or maybe not, I don't know.
-Staying and home is also heaven in itself.
+Staying at home is also heaven in itself.
 Until then, stay safe, see you again.

  ~ Hitarth